gstarr/gstarr.github.io/index.md

 <img src="http://gstarr.me/projects/images/me.jpg" alt="it me!" title="Photo credit: Kristie Chua" style="float:left;width:33%;margin-right:15px;margin-top:5px"></p>

 **Graham Starr** is a New York-based freelance writer, designer, journalist, and humorist who makes things with computers.
 He made this website.
 He also made this text.
-Sometimes "things" means words and not just the prototypical objects we assume it does.
-Graham is really into lexicography.
+Sometimes "things" means words or intangibles.
+Graham enjoys lexicography.
 He usually only speaks in the third person for one paragraph.

 This summer I was a [Dow Jones News Fund](http://www.newsfund.org/) Digital Intern at the award-winning [Christian Science Monitor](http://www.csmonitor.com/About/People/Graham-Starr) in Boston.
 There, I served as a staff writer  covering technology and culture for the Innovations desk.
 I also led the mobile team on the Monitor's features redesign.
 After my internship ended, I was kept on as a freelance designer.
 In college, I was Editor-in-Chief of [Tufts University's humor magazine](http://www.tuftszamboni.com/).
 If I didn't go to Tufts, this would be weird, but is completely normal because I did.